madebits/madebits.github.io/blog/2016/2016-02-03-Bootstrapping-Intercorrelated-Data.md

 data <- data.frame(X1, X2, Y)
 ```

 These data are definitively intercorrelated (as we can see if do some plots).
-To bootstrap linear regression standard error for such data, we can split them in intervals having `1/10` of data each.
-We define also a function `indexToRange` to map the window index to the data index:
+To bootstrap standard error of linear regression coefficients for these data, we split them in intervals having `1/10` of data each and define a function `indexToRange` to map the window index to the data index:

 ```r
 (windows <- seq(1:10))